DoSomething/darwin/README.md

 This goes both ways: when explaining something make sure to present enough context for everyone to contribute to the conversation.
 Conversely, if something is unclear, ask.

 We also share responsibility for our work.
-At Facebook, they say that ["Nothing at Facebook is someone else's problem."](https://medium.com/facebook-design/how-we-changed-the-facebook-friends-icon-dc8526ea9ea8#.tjb5mkj4u).
-The MTA has their famous slogan: "If you see something, say something."
-At DoSomething we embody this with our own saying: "It's everyone's site."
-This of course extends to our mobile apps, admin apps, and the whole organization.
+At Facebook, they say that ["Nothing at Facebook is someone else's problem."](https://medium.com/facebook-design/how-we-changed-the-facebook-friends-icon-dc8526ea9ea8#.tjb5mkj4u) We try to live that—our version is, “It’s everybody’s site.”
+The products and experiences we create are a direct reflection of the structure of our teams, how we communicate, and what we value.

-In order to accomplish this we foster curiosity.
-We trust each other, AND we know our ideas are made stronger when they are questioned.
-This culminates in our concept of collaborative accountability.
-We work together to make our products, experiences, and work processes better; we share responsibility for putting our best work forward; and we have owners who make sure that each component of what we do is working as expected.

 ### Unacceptable behaviors
-_(Stolen and hardly adapted from [Vox](http://code-of-conduct.voxmedia.com/))_
+_Stolen and hardly adapted from [Vox](http://code-of-conduct.voxmedia.com/)_

 We are committed to providing a welcoming and safe environment for people of all races, gender identities, gender expressions, sexual orientations, physical abilities, physical appearances, socioeconomic backgrounds, nationalities, ages, religions, and beliefs.
 Discrimination and harassment are expressly prohibited in our employee handbook.
 Harassment includes, but is not limited to, intimidation; stalking; unwanted photography; inappropriate physical contact; use of sexual or discriminatory imagery, comments, or jokes; sexist, racist, ableist, or otherwise discriminatory or derogatory language; and unwelcome sexual attention.

 Furthermore, any behavior or language which is unwelcoming—whether or not it rises to the level of harassment—is also strongly discouraged.
-Much exclusionary behavior takes the form of microaggressions—subtle put-downs which may be unconsciously delivered.
+A lot of exclusionary behavior takes the form of microaggressions: subtle put-downs that may be unconsciously delivered.
 Regardless of intent, microaggressions can have a significant negative impact on victims and have no place on our team.

-There are a host of behaviors and language common on tech teams which are worth noting as specifically unwelcome: Avoid “well, actuallys”—pedantic corrections that are often insulting and unproductive; make an effort not to interrupt your colleagues while they are speaking; never respond with surprise when someone asks for help; and take care neither to patronize your colleagues nor assume complete knowledge of a topic.
-This last point is especially important when talking about technical topics: Many women and people of color in the tech industry have many tales of being either [mansplained](https://www.guernicamag.com/daily/rebecca-solnit-men-explain-things-to-me/) about a field in which they are experts, or else excluded from learning opportunities because a colleague wouldn’t make an effort to answer questions—don’t be that person.
+There are a host of behaviors and language common on tech teams which are specifically unwelcome: Avoid “well, actuallys”—pedantic corrections that are often insulting and unproductive; make an effort not to interrupt your colleagues while they are speaking; never respond with surprise when someone asks for help; and take care neither to patronize your colleagues nor assume complete knowledge of a topic.
+This last point is especially important when talking about technical topics: Many women and people of color in the tech industry have many tales of being either [mansplained](https://www.guernicamag.com/daily/rebecca-solnit-men-explain-things-to-me/) about a field in which they are experts, or else excluded from learning opportunities because a colleague wouldn’t make an effort to answer questions.
+Don’t be that person!
 Remember, your colleagues may have expertise you are unaware of.
 Listen more than you speak.

 ## How we get work done
 All of our code is open source and on GitHub.
 We work with GH Issues and pull requests.
 Every PR is peer-reviewed.
 We maintain our roadmaps and feature requests in Trello.